Arousal and activation in ADHD - Neurophysiological correlates

 Details

-3. Activation of the consciousness through the ARAS
+3. Activation of consciousness through the ARAS

 Activation is mediated by the ascending reticular activating system (ARAS).

-The tonic and the phasic activation system (ARAS)
+The tonic and phasic activation system (ARAS)

-The brain houses two activation systems:
+The brain is home to two activation systems:

 3.1.
 The tonic activation system in the hypothalamus